drea-wichman/cybersecurity-journey/core2-hands-on.md

 CompTIA A+ Core 2 (1202) Hands-On Lab Log
 Documenting hands-on tasks big and small completed with coursework.
 Each entry shows something I learned about while studying and completed on one of my own machines.
-For Core 2 I'm using Mike Meyers' on Udemy for initial run through then Professor Messer for in depth info when needed.
+For Core 2 I'm using Professor Messer again.

 ## March 4, 2026